Lesson video

 Onto practise task A.

 For question one, will this 35 centimetre ladle sink into or stick out of the saucepan?
-Pause here to label the saucepan and the right-angled triangular model and then use Pythagoras's theorem to form a conclusion.
+Pause here to label the saucepan and the right-angled triangular model and then use Pythagoras' theorem to form a conclusion.

-And for question two, Izzy is practising backhand tennis shots, with her maximum shot having a length of 28 metres, by first modelling the locations of Izzy, Sofia, and Laura onto this triangle and writing down appropriate distances, explain whether Izzy's shot can reach both of them.
+By first modelling the locations of Izzy, Sophia, and Laura onto this triangle and writing down appropriate distances, explain whether Izzy's shot can reach both of them.

 Pause here to do this.